-Fire engulfs Mumbai building, killing at least 15 people
+At least 15 dead in fire at rooftop Mumbai restaurant

-NEW DELHI (AP) — At least 15 people were killed in a fire that struck a building with offices and restaurants in Mumbai, India’s financial and entertainment capital, early Friday, officials said.
+NEW DELHI (AP) — A fire broke out early Friday in an upscale rooftop restaurant in Mumbai, India’s financial and entertainment capital, leaving at least 15 dead and a dozen injured, officials said.

-The fire appears to have started in a third floor restaurant and spread quickly through the four-story building, said fire official Balkrishna Kadam.
+The 1 a.m. fire quickly spread from the restaurant through a four-story building, said fire official Balkrishna Kadam.

-More than a dozen injured people have been taken to a hospital.
+The TimesNow television news channel said an artificial bamboo ceiling in the restaurant burned quickly and collapsed as people tried to escape the fire.
+Most people died of suffocation from the smoke, it said.

+More than 50 people were brought to a hospital, of whom 12 were being treated for injuries that were not life threatening, said Avinash Supe, a doctor at KEM Hospital.
+The dead included 11 women, fire officials said.

 Most Read Stories